thewca/wca-documents/edudoc/competition-templates/README.md

 3. If you are making **custom clock covers**, you will need to copy your finished design to a new A4-sized document (210\*297mm / 8.27\*11.69in), rotate the whole design 12 degrees counterclockwise and save the file as PDF.
 If you are printing them on a regular office printer that can’t print all the way to the edges, try selecting the setting “fit to printable area”.

 4. There are two 3D-printable clock cover designs: one made by Mitchell Lane and one made by Cady Shields.
-Mitchell's version can stack, but doesn't fit the Angstrom clock.
-Cady's design does not stack, but is more sturdy and fits the Angstrom clock.
-These 3D clock cover designs last much longer than the paper versions.
+Mitchell's design can stack, while Cady's design does not stack, but is more sturdy and can fit clocks with a thicker outer shell (clocks like this have never been mass-produced, only custom made).
+Both of these 3D clock cover designs last much longer than the paper version.
 We recommend that you look for a 3D printing service in your area or try to find a 3D printing enthusiast who could make them for you.
-If you live in the US and would like to have some 3D clock covers printed, you can contact Mitchell Lane directly: mlane@worldcubeassociation.org

 5. Make sure you print all templates **STRICTLY** within the following specifications (**covers printed using different specifications can be unfit for WCA competitions to the extent of some results being removed afterwards**):